tedconf/js-crushinator-helpers/README.md

 ##### height

+Number; target image height in pixels.

+If the original image is taller than this value, Crushinator's version will be resized to match it.

+Height and width are treated as a maximum.
+If height and width are both specified, Crushinator will resize the image to fit into a space of those dimensions while respecting its original aspect ratio.

+If neither the height nor the width are specified, the original image dimensions will be used.

+If the width is specified but not the height, the height of the resized image will respect the original aspect ratio as the image is resized by width.

+Example:

 ```javascript
 crushinator.crush('http://images.ted.com/image.jpg', { height: 240 })
   // => 'https://tedcdnpi-a.akamaihd.net/r/images.ted.com/image.jpg?h=240'
 ```

 ##### quality

+Number; image quality as a percentage (`0`-`100`).

+If this value is omitted, a default image quality of 75% is used.

+Example:

 ```javascript
 crushinator.crush('http://images.ted.com/image.jpg', { quality: 93 })